tryVital/vital-flutter/README.md

 Please refer to the [official Vital](https://docs.tryvital.io/welcome/libraries) docs provide a full reference on using this library.

+## Development

+To start you need to run `melos bootstrap` to install all dependencies and link the packages together.

+If you want to release a new version run `melos version` then `melos publish --no-published --no-dry-run`

 ## License

 vital-flutter is available under the AGPLv3 license.
 See the LICENSE file for more info.
 VitalDevices is under